Wyatt Creech

-Wyatt Beetham Creech CNZM PC (born 13 October 1946) is a United States-born retired New Zealand politician.
+Wyatt Beetham Creech CNZM PC (born 13 October 1946) is a retired New Zealand politician.
 He served as the 14th deputy prime minister of New Zealand in Jenny Shipley's National Party government from August 1998 to December 1999.

 Early life

 Creech was born in Oceanside, California, United States.
-His father (Jesse Wyatt Creech) hailed from North Carolina, USA, had enlisted in the United States Marine Corps in 1939.
-He served in the 3rd Defense Battalion, which saw action at Pearl Harbor on 7 December 1941, the Battle of Midway Island in June 1942, and through the whole Guadalcanal Campaign from 7 August 1942 until early 1943.
+His father, Jesse Wyatt Creech, hailed from North Carolina.
+Jesse had enlisted in the United States Marine Corps in 1939.
+He served in the 3rd Defense Battalion, which saw action at Pearl Harbor on 7 December 1941, the Battle of Midway Island in June 1942, and through the whole Guadalcanal campaign from 7 August 1942 until early 1943.

-His mother, a New Zealander, met his father when the 3rd Defense Battalion was deployed to Masterton, New Zealand, for rest and recovery following the successful conclusion of the Guadalcanal Campaign.
+Creech's mother, a New Zealander, met his father when the 3rd Defense Battalion was deployed to Masterton, New Zealand, for rest and recovery following the successful conclusion of the Guadalcanal campaign.
 When Creech was three months old, the family returned to New Zealand, settling in Wairarapa where his father became a sheep and beef farmer.
 Creech received his primary education in Masterton and his secondary education in Wanganui at Wanganui Collegiate.
 Initially Creech farmed at his family farm before obtaining an agricultural qualification at Massey University.

 Following completion of that course, Creech travelled extensively overseas including an overland drive from India to the United Kingdom (passing through as well as India, Nepal, Pakistan, Afghanistan, Iran, Turkey, Greece, Yugoslavia, Italy, Switzerland and France).

 Further travel took him extensively through Eastern Europe (including Russia).
 On his return to New Zealand he obtained a degree double majoring in political science and international politics from Victoria University of Wellington.
 After completing his degree, Creech again travelled overseas this time with his travels focussed on North America.
 He subsequently returned to Wairarapa and established a vineyard in the newly developing wine growing region of Martinborough.